amanpdyadav/ansible/README.md

 # ANSIBLE
-This repository has Ansible scripts for deploying ec2 instances on AWS.
+This repository has Ansible role based scripts for deploying ec2 instances on AWS.

 # Requirements
 - boto